Transformers: Revenge of the Fallen: Printed media

 Chris Mowry and artist Alex Milne, who had collaborated on The Reign of Starscream comic book, reunited for IDW Publishing's prequel to the film.
 Originally set to be a five-part series entitled Destiny, it was split into two simultaneously published series, titled Alliance and Defiance.
 Alliance is drawn by Milne and began in December 2008; it focuses on the human and Autobot perspectives.
 Defiance, which started the following month, is drawn by Dan Khanna and is set before either film, showing the beginnings of the war.

 After the 2007 film, and serving as a bridge between the two films, Alan Dean Foster wrote Transformers: The Veiled Threat, originally titled Infiltration.
 During the writing, Foster collaborated with IDW to make sure their stories did not contradict each other.

 The first printed media directly related to the second film was a 32-page coloring and activity book by publisher HarperCollins, which became available on May 5, 2009 and was the first official source to openly give out key plot points to the film.
 On June 1, 2009 DK Publishing published a 96-page book entitled Transformers: The Movie Universe, which intended to provide factual data on the characters of the film.

 On June 10, 2009, the comic book adaptation of the film, written by Simon Furman was released.
 Additionally, Alan Dean Foster also wrote the novelization for the film.
 Meanwhile, Dan Jolley wrote Transformers: Revenge of the Fallen: The Junior Novel, a 144-page book oriented at a younger audience than the one by Foster.
 Lastly, a book titled Transformers: The Art of the Movies was released, documenting behind-the scenes aspects of the making of the film.

 Other minor tie-in publications include Transformers: Revenge of the Fallen: The Last Prime, Transformers: Revenge of the Fallen: The Reusable Sticker Book, Transformers: Revenge of the Fallen: Made You Look!, Transformers: Revenge of the Fallen: Rise of the Decepticons, Transformers: Revenge of the Fallen: Spot the 'Bots, Transformers: Revenge of the Fallen: Mix and Match, Operation Autobot, When Robots Attack and Transformers: Revenge of the Fallen 2010 Wall Calendar.

 Video games

-On June 23, 2009, Activision published a video game based on the film for PlayStation 3, Xbox 360, PlayStation 2, PlayStation Portable, Wii, Nintendo DS, and Games for Windows.
+On June 23, 2009, Activision published a video game based on the film for PlayStation 3, Xbox 360, PlayStation 2, PlayStation Portable, Wii, Games for Windows, and Nintendo DS.